johntiger1/vaal_querying/notes.md

 Resetting:
 1. Unlabel all the datapoints, OR JUST DUMP THE TRAIN DATALOADER (OK!)

+Need to do LEARNABLE actions from FIRST principles: batching, environment reset, etc.

 # April 28
 Got the policy gradient (correct implementation working).